Knowledge base

 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-Thank you for entrusting the hosting of your WordPress site to Infomaniak.
+Thank you for trusting Infomaniak with the hosting of your WordPress site.

 Preamble

-- For your information, the WordPress site creation tool can be:
+- As a reminder, the WordPress site creation tool can be:

-- installed freely but manually by the user thanks to the archive provided by WordPress.org, Infomaniak is then the web host but does not manage any updates and does not list the application in the Web Applications section of the Infomaniak Manager; you will be in this case if you migrate an external WordPress to Infomaniak
+- Installed freely but manually by the user using the archive provided by WordPress.org, Infomaniak is then the web host but does not manage any updates and does not list the application in the Web Applications section of the Infomaniak Manager; you will be in this case if you migrate an external WordPress to Infomaniak

-- This is the third and final point that is developed in this guide.
+- This third and final point is the one developed in this guide.

-The Infomaniak installer automates the installation and security updates of WordPress ⚠️ For additional help contact a partner or launch a free tender — also discover the role of the host.
+- The Infomaniak installer automates the installation and security updates of WordPress ...

 Install WordPress & Apps